0chain/zwalletcli/README.md

 #### Locking a stake on a node - `mn-lock`

-Staking tokens on a node gains additional tokens over time.
-Tokens locked for staking can be unlocked anytime although have to wait for the next view change cycle.
+Staking tokens on a node earns additional tokens.
+When tokens are locked in, the staking is not immediately becomes active.
+It waits for the next view change cycle to become active.
+But tokens locked for staking are unlockable anytime.

-Note however that if a node becomes offline, all stake pools are automatically unlocked and tokens are returned to wallets.
+> Note: If a node becomes offline, all stake pools are automatically unlocked and tokens are returned to wallets.

 | Parameter  | Required | Description                                                  | Default | Valid Values |
 | ---------- | -------- | ------------------------------------------------------------ | ------- | ------------ |